 All West Virginia utility and companies offer qualified customers with a reduced rate of 20% on their energy bills annually from December - April.
 To be eligible for this discount, a customer needs to receive either Food Stamps, SSI, or WV WORKS and the applicant must be 60 years of age or older.
-A potential customer of this energy bill discount must be a recipient of one of these government assistance programs during November, December, January, February, and March in order to get the discount for that month.
-Call your utility or gas company and reference this discount program.
-Allegheny Power - 1-800-255-3443.
-Dominion Hope – If you live in Morgantown, WV dial 304-296-3481.
-Clarksburg, WV call 304-623-8600.
-Fairmont, WV call 304-363-6300.
-Residents of Parkersburg, WV and all others need to call 1-800-688-4673 to apply or learn more.

-Dominion Hope – The program offered is known as the Heat Fund.
+Hope Gas (formerly Dominion) – The program offered is known as the Heat Fund.
 It may be able to helps low-income customers and families in West Virginia pay their monthly gas bills.
 The Salvation Army administers this financial assistance.
 Call the following numbers based upon where you live.
-Fairmont, WV 304-363-6300.
-Clarksburg, WV 304-623-8600.
-Parkersburg, WV and all others 1-800-688-4673.
-Morgantown, WV 304-296-3481.
+The main customer support number is 1-800-688-4673.

 Mon Power / FirstEnergy - Low income customers in West Virginia can explore resources and various financial assistance programs that are offered.
 The utility company offers payment plans, budget billing, and due date extensions.
 They also fully support both federal and state government programs such as LIHEAP, disconnection prevention and weatherization.
 Qualified low income families, seniors, and people faced with an emergency (such as a job loss or medical crisis) have different options available to them.
-More Mon Power assistance programs.
+More details on Mon Power assistance programs.

 Water bills - A grant program known as the Dollar Energy Fund may be able to provide limited amounts of financial assistance for paying water bills.
 It will only pay income qualified applicants, and only if the family has no other options available to them and are facing a shut off.
 More on water bill assistance in West Virginia.